Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/03-intro_to_RNASeq.md

 - Multiple steps are involved in the analysis of RNA-Seq data.
 - The first step is sequencing reads (Output format - [FASTQ](https://www.drive5.com/usearch/manual7/fastq_files.html) files).
 - Pre-processing for quality control (QC).
-- These are usually aligned to a reference genome.
+- Aligning reads to a reference genome.
 - The number of reads mapped to each gene can then be counted.
 This results in a table of counts, which is what we perform statistical analyses on to determine differentially expressed genes and pathways.